Screening New England: 100 Years of Regional Moving Image History

 Thursday, July 21 – Saturday, July 23, 2016

-The rich amateur and non-theatrical moving image history of New England will be the focus of the 2016 Northeast Historic Film Summer Symposium.
-In commemoration of the Alamo Theatre’s 100 years of cinematic exhibition and Northeast Historic Film’s 30th year as a regional moving image archive, we invite archivists, scholars and technical specialists to explore all aspects of the moving image history of New England.
-Proposals that utilize the NHF collections are particularly welcome.
+In commemoration of the Alamo Theatre’s 100 years of cinematic exhibition and Northeast Historic Film’s 30th year as a regional moving image archive, we invite teachers, students, archivists, scholars and technical specialists to explore all aspects of the moving image history of New England.
+We welcome proposals on representations of New England in amateur, educational, industrial, and non-theatrical film.
+Proposals that utilize the NHF collections are encouraged, but we seek discussion of all aspects of New England in the moving image.

 Northeast Historic Film archives hold film and video, including local television news, amateur film, industrials, home movies, and many other genres, as well as paper documentation and ephemera, including postcards, lobby cards, camera and projector manuals.
 The catalog may be searched by genre, place, subject, decade, and other search terms at http://oldfilm.org/collection/index.php